arulalant/marriage-invitation-python/README.md

-My marriage Invitation written in Pyhton.
+I written this marriage invitation script in Pyhton.

-Thanks to my brother Arulalan T  <arulalant@gmail.com>

-for devolping the code and creating images.
+Using this user can send individual mails with attachemnt (invitation) to many persons.